Registration for Free Support Groups now OPEN

 Stronger Together peer support groups for youth and young adults ages 14- 22 and peer support groups for parents and caregivers return in October 2018.
 Groups are facilitated by clinical professionals.
 Participation is free and pizza dinner is served.
 Register now!READ MORE

-Trauma Videos now available!
+Trauma Videos and Fact Sheets now available!

 Formed Families Forward is pleased to share three new trauma training videos.
 These introductory videos are each less than 10 minutes long, and are designed for a wide audience of families, educators and other professionals.
 Topics include: 1) Understanding Trauma 2) Responding to Trauma 3) Building Trauma-Sensitive Schools Part of our work with the Virginia […]READ MORE